Applying to Texas Law

 Letters of Recommendation

-Letters of recommendation are not required; however, candidates are strongly encouraged to submit at least one letter but no more than three.
+Two letters of recommendation are required.
 Letters should be submitted to the Law School Admissions Council (LSAC) through their letter of recommendation service.

 Experience has shown that letters of recommendation are most useful when they provide insights and information about the candidate that are not reflected in the application.
 The most useful letters are from professors and/or employers with whom the candidate has had a close working relationship.
 Letters from judges, politicians, and family friends tend not to be useful except in those instances where the letters are based on a working or supervisory relationship.